LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-overview.md

 **Analytics Builder allows brands to:**

+* Monitor operational performance by drilling down to individual agent and bot activity reports, by LOBs, groups or skills
 * Evaluate and optimize agent efficiency
 * Identify opportunities to convert more consumers using funnel dashboards
 * Track and analyze the performance of conversational bots serving as messaging agents